sksshouvo/test-project/README.md

 - Eighth Step
 `npm run dev`

-# Your Application good to go
+# Your Application is good to go